 - Click on the Google Chrome icon and launch it.

-- Tap on the for options menu.
+- Tap on the options menu.

 - Go to the Settings tab.

-- Under the Advanced section, select the Privacy tab.
+- Select the Privacy and Security tab.

 - Tap on the Clear browsing data tab.